Rishikesht1245/Youtube_Clone/README.md

 ## Features

--Responsive Design:
+-Responsive Design
--The website is fully responsive, providing a seamless experience across various devices and screen sizes.

--Search and Category wise Data Fetching:

-- Searching and Category wise Data Fetching is done with the help of Rapid API and Axios Library
+-Search and Category wise Data Fetching

 ## Technologies and Third Party Modules Used